 Award-winning Scottish writer Nicole Taylor is the second EIFF Screenwriter-in-Residence.
-Between now and June 2018, when the film festival will return to the city, Nicole will have access to the four Edinburgh universities where she can develop project ideas with science and humanities researchers.
+Between June 2017 and June 2018, Nicole will have access to the four Edinburgh universities where she can develop project ideas with science and humanities researchers.

 This new programme has been developed and supported by Wellcome and in partnership with the Beltane Public Engagement Network who provide links and facilitate access to research at The University of Edinburgh, Heriot-Watt University, Edinburgh Napier University and Queen Margaret University.
 This access helps build connections between the worlds of film and science

 Glasgow-born screenwriter Nicole Taylor is the new EIFF Screenwriter-in-Residence.
-Between now and June 2018, when the 72nd edition of the Festival commences, Taylor will have the opportunity to develop project ideas with science and humanities researchers.
+Between June 2017 and June 2018 Taylor had have the opportunity to develop project ideas with science and humanities researchers.

 Prior to that Taylor’s multi-BAFTA nominated single drama, The C Word, starring Sheridan Smith, was produced for BBC One.
 She has also written on numerous series, including Indian Summers for Channel 4, The Hour for BBC Two, and Ashes to Ashes for BBC One.